andrewjw/site/_posts/2012-01-20-back-garden-weather-in-couchdb-part-4.md

 }
 {% endhighlight %}

-Now we have averaged the weather data into hourly chunks we can use a <tt>list</tt>, like the one described in the previous post, to display the data.
+Now we have averaged the weather data into hourly chunks we can use a `list`, like the one described in the previous post, to display the data.

 In the next and final post in this series I'll discuss the <a